 A Bill is Introduced in Congress

-The federal legislative process begins with introduction of a bill in the House of Representatives or the Senate.
+The federal legislative process begins with introduction of a bill in either the House of Representatives or the Senate.
 Bills are numbered sequentially as they are introduced.
 The bill may be referred to a congressional committee for consideration.
-If not enacted into law, a bill dies at the end of a two-year Congress.

 Committee Hearings, Reports & Prints

-Congress conducts hearings to gather facts, data, and expert opinions on subjects of legislation.
-Bills referred to committees can be amended in markup sessions.
+Congressional committees may conduct hearings to gather facts, data, and expert opinions on the legislation.
+Bills referred to committees are amended in markup sessions.
 Committees issue reports when they vote favorably on bills.
-Committee reports are considered to be the most significant parts of a legislative history, because they discuss Congress's intent in passing the bill.
+Committee reports are considered to be the most significant parts of a legislative history, because often include a Statement of the purpose of the legislation.
 Transcripts of hearings, witness testimony, committee reports, and supporting documents (committee prints) are parts of the bill's legislative history.

 Floor Action & Debate